MartinYordanov374/SecureProgrammingProject/README.md

 `docker-compose up --build`

-MAKE SURE THAT THE DOCKER DAEMON IS RUNNING BEFORE EXECUTING THIS COMMAND!

-Navigate to the IPv4 local address of your machine on your browser(port 3000) and explore the application.
+Navigate to the IPv4 address you specified for the **ORIGIN** or **REMOTE_ORIGIN** variable in the .env file on your browser with the port you specified for the frontend and explore the application.